bzabos/javascript-classes/README.md

-=JavascriptClasses v1.0 has been released!=
+# JavascriptClasses v1.0 has been released!
-Check out the [http://code.google.com/p/javascript-classes/downloads/list downloads] page to try it out now!
-Or just [http://code.google.com/p/javascript-classes/source/browse/#svn/trunk browse] the source online.

 This framework provides the ability to elegantly write javascript classes, with full capabilities of deep hierarchies, including interfaces, and multiple inheritance with familiar syntax.